radynamics/DalliPay/README.md

 - camt.054.001.09

 ## Persisted data
 Your private key (wallet secret) is not persisted and only used while sending payments.
-Configuration and settings are stored in user.home/CryptoIso20022Interop or %APPDATA%\CryptoIso20022Interop on windows.
+Configuration and settings are stored in user.home/DalliPay or %APPDATA%\DalliPay on windows.

 We are ***not able to restore your password*** for persisted data.
 Your persisted data will be lost.
 ***Never send*** us or anyone else your private key (wallet secret).
 Doing so will allow the receiver to transfer all your funds.

-## CryptoIso20022Interop console parameters
+## DalliPay console parameters
 For better integration into business processes following console parameters are available.
 #### Sending payments (pain.001)
 ```